emclient/mac-playground/README.md

 This is a mix of code that was developed during our effort to port eM Client to macOS.
 It is a hodgepodge of various projects and experiments.
 The notable ones are listed below.
 The code is released as-is.

 To test the experiments:
-* Open MacPlayground.sln in Visual Studio for Mac
+* Install .NET6 SDK for Mac
-* Set solution configuration to Xamarin - Debug
+* Install dotnet macos workload
-* Set default project to FormsTest.app
+* Open solution folder in Visual Studio Code (not in MS Visual Studio)
 * Run

 ## System.Drawing